-The sensitivity analysis shows that recruitment is one of the most critical ingredients of the yield forecast.
+Short-Term Forecasts for North Sea Cod: The sensitivity analysis shows that recruitment is one of the most critical ingredients of the yield forecast.
 The number of surveys used in the estimates of recruitment greatly affects its precision.
 Three cases are examined here.

-a) Only one survey, the International Young Fish Survey (IYFS), is available.
-This is the situation which existed for the Roundfish Working Group until more recently.

-b) Only surveys available in the spring of the year - the typical meeting time for the assessment - are used.
-Thus in addition to IYFS1 (ie the IYFS index for fish aged one year), the indices for O-group fish from the English and Dutch groundfish surveys (EGFSO and DGFSO) are available.

-c) All survey data for the year are available.
+- a) Only one survey, the International Young Fish Survey (IYFS), is available.
+This is the situation which existed for the International Council for the Exploration of the Sea (ICES), Roundfish Working Group until more recently. - b) Only surveys available in the spring of the year the typical meeting time for the assessment are used.
+Thus in addition to IYFS1 (i.e. the IYFS index for fish aged 1 year), the indices for 0-group fish from the English and Dutch groundfish surveys (EGFSO and DGFSO) are available. - c) All survey data for the year are available.
 This would correspond to an assessment undertaken in the autumn of the year.